Back to main site

 Alternative methods are also used to silence critics and journalists.
 One such example is strategic lawsuits against public participation (SLAPP), which aim to intentionally bury critics under expensive and often baseless legal claims in order to intimidate and silence them.
 Usually, the objective in these cases is not a positive judgment, but rather to leverage the threat of financial damage.
 Libel and slander are often used as the underlying complaints in SLAPP suits.

-A growing number of states, such as Canada,(4) have adopted anti-SLAPP legislation to ensure the protection of freedom of expression, which enables cases to be heard quickly and may allow defendants to reclaim costs from the claimant.
+A growing number of states, such as Canada,(3) have adopted anti-SLAPP legislation to ensure the protection of freedom of expression, which enables cases to be heard quickly and may allow defendants to reclaim costs from the claimant.
 However, such laws must also be carefully constructed so as not to impede the right of access to justice.
+Towards the end of 2023, South African civil society organisations collaborated to create an anti-SLAPP model law for South Africa.(4) The model law aims to discourage legal proceedings that hinder public participation and those that repress activists and journalists who act in the public interest.
+The model law sets out the test for SLAPP suits and outlines the remedies.

 Online harassment as an alternative method of suppressing dissent